Mogadishu Cathedral

 Best Time to Visit

-The best time to visit Mogadishu Cathedral is during the dry season, which typically runs from December to February.
-The weather is pleasant, and you can avoid the heavy rainfall that occurs during the rest of the year.
+The optimal time to visit Mogadishu is during the dry season, from December to February.
+During these months, the weather is more favorable for exploring the city and its landmarks.

 How to Get There